 Unfortunately, it seems like the water, sediments, and garbage have flushed our internet with them.
 For five days there is no more connection in our accommodation anymore.
 “Maybe tomorrow?”, is the daily answer.
 Additionally to our nightly blackouts electricity stopped working this morning too.
 It most definitely does not make me happy.

 It is annoying as it’s keeping me from doing things I planned to get done today.
 No idea when electricity is coming back, I’ve almost given up hope on the internet altogether.
 But what can I do?
-Be angry and frustrated all day about the situation, about the staff, about the circumstances in town, the weather in general.
+Be angry and frustrated all day about the situation, the staff, the circumstances in town, and the weather in general.
 Possible, but it doesn’t change a thing.
-In fact, I can’t control any of this.
-All I can do is to adapt my plan.
+In fact, I can’t control any of this (Alles Yoga oder was?).
+All I can do is adapt my plan.

 Postcards: With happy regards from Komodo

 Just before the rain started I set up a new page on our website: Warm regards.
 I just got the notice that my first real postcards from Indonesia started to arrive around the world.
-The idea for this section of online cards evolved from an evening with friends when we agreed that running – or any excessive sporting for that matter – is not our path to happiness, as well as a postcard I sent to my dad.
+The idea for this section of online cards evolved from an evening with friends when we agreed that excessive sporting is not our path to happiness, as well as a postcard I sent to my dad.
 Even though the quote on there is actually not from Buddha, it’s a good approach to life: “There is no way to happiness.
 Happiness is the way.”
-Nothing against running by the way: Take your time and enjoy it.
+I have nothing against running by the way: Take your time and enjoy it.